 Prior to visiting a new place, I like to sink my teeth into as much information as possible before I get there.
 A pile of travel guides that have been highlighted, dog-eared and scribbled stand my coffee table top.

 This is my way of priming my mind for my upcoming travel experience.
 Yet, despite all my preparation, there was one travel experience that caught me pleasantly by surprise, and that was my trip to the Scandinavian countries.

 Everything from the majestic fjords to the striking physical features of the Nordic natives were exotic to me.
 Being a history aficionado, I found the region’s bygone Viking era fascinating.
 I wondered how on earth these ancient sailors navigated the violent and treacherous waters of the Baltic Sea while braving the bitter cold winters in their simple rustic boats.

 Dressed in wooly garb, they took on the roles of craftsmen, blacksmiths, leather tanners and epigraphers who inscribed Viking alphabets on stone tablets.
 Some even posed as warriors and enacted Viking battle scenes.

 I eagerly explored the various display stands and tents.
-As I was walking, I noticed a tall, beautiful lady with Icelandic blonde hair and sparkling blue eyes smile and wave at me.
+As I was walking, I noticed a tall, beautiful lady with Icelandic blonde hair and sparkling blue eyes smile, wave at me.
 She greeted me in her charming Norwegian twang and asked me about my background.

 After a brief exchange of pleasantries, she asked me if I was interested in getting a rune reading done.
 I decided to partake in the offer.
 She ushered me into a tiny tent, which had a slight whiff of animal hide, and seated me on a small-sized, crooked log.